766-Project-Winter-2023/FootStepModel_with_RL/README.md

 <p align="center">
   <img src="./Demo/footstep.gif" />
 </p>
+## When open it, if show normalmap settings warning, please click ignore.
 footstep model with rl can be used to creating realistic footsteps.

 Pengxiang Jia, Yide Ma